dlesbre/bibtex-autocomplete/README.md

   This allows to see duplicate fields from different sources that are otherwise overwritten when merged into a single entry.

-  The JSON file will have the following formatting:
+  The JSON file will have the following structure:

   ```json
   [